Stepper Motor: Bipolar, 200 Steps/Rev, 20×30mm, 3.9V, 0.6 A/Phase

 This small NEMA 8-size hybrid bipolar stepping motor has a 1.8° step angle (200 steps/revolution).
 Each phase draws 600 mA at 3.9 V, allowing for a holding torque of 180 g-cm (2.5 oz-in).
 With a weight of 60 g, this is one of the smallest stepper motors we carry.

 This small hybrid bipolar stepping motor has a 1.8° step angle (200 steps/revolution).
 Each phase draws 600 mA at 3.9 V, allowing for a holding torque of 180 g-cm (2.5 oz-in).
 The motor has four color-coded wires terminated with bare leads: black and green connect to one coil; red and blue connect to the other.
-It can be controlled by a pair of suitable H-bridges (one for each coil), but we recommend using a bipolar stepper motor driver.
+These leads connect to the stepper motor through a removable JST-ZHR-5 connector.
+The motor can be controlled by a pair of suitable H-bridges (one for each coil), but we recommend using a bipolar stepper motor driver.

 - Size: 20 mm square × 30 mm, not including the shaft (NEMA 8)

 - Weight: 60 g (2 oz)

 - Voltage rating: 3.9 V

 - Output shaft supported by two ball bearings